 Read the fine print – just like with any other card or rewards program, there is always fine print.
 Be sure to read all of the terms and conditions that come with the gas rewards credit cards.
 Don’t get sucked into a deal that promises you the world, but gives you nothing more than fees and frustration.

-5 Steps to Select a Gas Rewards Card
+5 Steps to Select the Best Gas Credit Card

 As you explore the world of gas rewards cards, you’ll find that not all are created equal.
-While some offer generous rewards programs that might tempt you, others offer lower interest rates or other non-monetary benefits.
+While some of the best credit cards for gas offer generous rewards programs that might tempt you, others offer lower interest rates or other non-monetary benefits.
 These steps can help you end up with the best gas card for your unique situation:

 Step 1: Know your credit score.